What to do if you start crying during meditation?

 I occasionally see meditation students start crying.
 It’s always a tough moment for me as it somehow makes me unsure whether I should continue the meditation or offer some advice on how to deal with it.
 Usually, I just continue and come back to the participant after the meditation has ended

-That the short and definitive answer, now let’s unpack it a little bit ;-).
+That is the short and definitive answer; now let’s unpack it a little bit ;-).

 Is it normal to cry during meditation?